JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ./manage.sh init-filesystem
 ```

-You can now manually edit the files found under `CONFIG_DIR`.
-You can use these configuration files to customize much of the JACS environment, but the following customizations are minimally necessary for MouseLight deployments:
+Once this procedure has successfully completed on both of the hosts, you can manually edit the files found in `CONFIG_DIR`.
+You can use these configuration files to customize much of the JACS environment, but the only customization that is strongly recommended is to replace the self-signed certificates in `CONFIG_DIR/certs/*` with your own certificates signed by a Certificate Authority.

-1. `certs/*` - By default, self-signed TLS certificates are generated and placed here.
-You should overwrite them with the real certificates for your host.

 ### MongoDB Key Synchronization